Canadian Charter of Rights and Freedoms: Exceptions

 Section 1 of the Charter, known as the limitations clause, allows governments to justify certain infringements of Charter rights.
 If a court finds that a Charter right has been infringed, it conducts an analysis under section 1 by applying the Oakes test, a form of proportionality review.
 Infringements are upheld if the government's objective in infringing the right is "pressing and substantial" in a "free and democratic society", and if the infringement can be "demonstrably justified".
 The Supreme Court of Canada has applied the Oakes test to uphold laws against hate speech (e.g., in R v Keegstra) and obscenity (e.g., in R v Butler).
 Section 1 also confirms that the rights listed in the Charter are guaranteed.

 In addition, some Charter rights are subject to the notwithstanding clause (section 33).
 The notwithstanding clause authorizes governments to temporarily override the rights and freedoms in sections 2 and 7 through 15 for up to five years, subject to renewal.
 The Canadian federal government has never invoked it, and some have speculated that its use would be politically costly.
 In the past, the notwithstanding clause was invoked routinely by the province of Quebec (which did not support the enactment of the Charter but is subject to it nonetheless).
 The provinces of Saskatchewan and Alberta have also invoked the notwithstanding clause, to end a strike and to protect an exclusively heterosexual definition of marriage, respectively.
 In 2021, the government of Ontario under Premier Doug Ford invoked the notwithstanding clause in order to push through Bill 307, the Protecting Elections and Defending Democracy Act, doubling the amount of time election advertisements could run to 1 year from 6 months.
-A Globe and Mail editorial claimed it was to silence critics of his government during the 12 months leading up to an election.
-"That means today [June 14, 2021], with just under a year to go before the next Ontario election, citizens are effectively barred from spending their own money to voice their opinion on any political issue."
-Canadian author Margaret Atwood commented, "Here comes 1984.
-What kind of Stalinist autocracy does this bunch have in mind?"
 In 2006, the territory of Yukon also passed legislation that invoked the notwithstanding clause, but the legislation was never proclaimed in force.